pytexas/pytexas.github.io/foundation/docs/foundation/who.md

 ### President

 Mason Egger is the current president.
+He holds the position until March 2024.

 ### Vice President

 Kevin Horn is the current vice president.
+He holds the position until March 2024.

 ### Treasurer

 Jeremy Boyd is the current treasurer.
+He holds the position until March 2024.

 ### Secretary

 Jeremy Boyd is the current secretary.
+He holds the position until April 2025.

 ## Board